Interstate Compact for Adult Offender Supervision

 or eligible deferred sentence Offenders subject to deferred sentences are eligible for transfer of supervision under the same eligibility requirements, terms and conditions applicable to all other offenders under this compact.
 Persons subject to supervision pursuant to a pre-trial release program, bail or similar program are not eligible for transfer under the terms and conditions of this compact.

 - Required to report to or be monitored by supervising authorities OR have any condition, qualification, special condition or requirement imposed (other than monetary).
-Offenders sentenced to non-reporting/unsupervised terms of probation with special or standard conditions will still need to be transferred through the Interstate Compact.
+Supervisees sentenced to non-reporting/unsupervised terms of probation with special or standard conditions will still need to be transferred through the Interstate Compact.

 Sending State submits application for transfer